-While some experimental data for large ELMs is consistent with the peelingballooning stability diagram, the primary filaments originating in the non-linear evolution of the ELM have also been used in the past to provide experimental support for the models used to study the onset of the ELM phenomena.
-This experimental support can be best described as "counting" the number of filaments present within a given toroidal section of the device and, in this way, obtain the "toroidal quasi-mode number".
+support for the models used to study the onset of the ELM phenomena.
+This experimental support can be best described as "counting" the number of filaments present within a given toroidal section of the device and, in this way, obtain the "toroidal quasimode number."
 In some cases, this experimental mode number has been compared with the result (i.e., the most unstable toroidal mode number) yield by the model.
+18

-In contrast, if a broad band of toroidal mode numbers are unstable with similar growth rates the non-linear evolution is dominated by coupling between different modes and beating between these modes results then in a much smaller number of primary filaments being formed (cf. Fig. 2 of Ref.
+If however, a broadband of toroidal mode numbers is unstable with similar growth rates, the nonlinear evolution is dominated by coupling between different modes, and beating between these modes results in a much smaller number of primary filaments (cf. Fig. 2 of Ref.
 18).
 If such is the case, "counting" of filaments is complicated by the constructive (and destructive) interference between modes.

-In this paper we present imaging and analysis results during primary ELM filament formation in the National Spherical Torus Experiment (NSTX) that support an additional alternative to the development of these primary filaments: the appearance of turbulence triggered by the unstable edge mode appears to play a dominant role in the formation of the primary filaments.
-The NSTX device and diagnostic setup is presented in Section II and the results and analysis are described in Section III.
-The paper concludes with a summary and discussion in Section IV.
+In this paper we present imaging and analysis results during primary ELM filament formation in the National Spherical Torus Experiment21 (NSTX) that support an additional alternative to the development of these primary filaments: the appearance of turbulence triggered by the unstable edge mode appears to play a dominant role in the formation of the primary filaments.
+The NSTX device and diagnostic setup is presented in Sec.
+II and the results and analysis are described in Sec.
+III.
+This paper concludes with a summary and discussion in Sec.
+IV.

 II.
-Experimental setup
+EXPERIMENTAL SETUP

-Type III ELMs present in the National Spherical Torus Experiment were used for the work presented here.
-This experiment is a low aspect ratio tokamak with a major radius R = 0.86 m and a minor radius a = 0.67 m.
-A plasma current of $I_p = 800$ kA, a toroidal field on axis of $B_t = 0.45$ T and an elongation of $\kappa \sim 1.9$ were used in a magnetic topology close to double null, although slightly biased towards the lower divertor.
-A regime with periodic Type III ELMs (frequency of ~460 Hz) was achieved by adjusting the auxiliary heating power by means of neutral beam injection to ~2 MW, just above the L-H transition power threshold for these plasmas.
-The resulting energy loss per ELM was $\Delta W{ELM}/W{ped} \sim 5\%$ , the normalized electron collisionality at the pedestal $v_e^ \sim 1.3$ and the Greenwald density fraction $n_e/n_G \sim 0.5$ .
-The classification of these ELMs in the type III category is based on their size and frequency scaling with the auxiliary heating power and line averaged density.
+Type III ELMs present in the NSTX (Ref.
+21) were used for the work presented here.
+This experiment is a low aspect ratio tokamak with a major radius R=0.86 m and a minor radius a=0.67 m.
+A plasma current of $I_p=800$ kA, a toroidal field on axis of B_t =0.45 T and an elongation of $\kappa \sim 1.9$ were used in a magnetic topology close to double null, although slightly biased toward the lower divertor.
+A regime with periodic type III ELMs (frequency of ~460 Hz) was achieved by adjusting the auxiliary heating power by means of neutral beam injection to ~ 2 MW, just above the L-H transition power threshold for these plasmas.
+The resulting energy loss per ELM was $\Delta W{\rm ELM}/W{\rm ped} \sim 5\%$, the normalized electron collisionality at the pedestal $\nu_e^ \sim 1.3$ and the Greenwald density fraction $n_e/n_G \sim 0.5$.
+The classification of these ELMs in the type III category is based on their size and frequency scaling with the auxiliary heating power and line averaged density.2

 The main diagnostic used in the work presented in this paper was high frame rate imaging in the visible range of wavelengths.
-Two fast-framing digital cameras were employed, each capturing 121212 frames/s yielding an inter-frame time of 8.25 $\mu$ s.
-The frame exposures used were 5-6 $\mu$ s.
-One of the cameras, a Phantom 7.3 from Vision Research, was used in a wide angle, fish-eye elevation view of the plasma which covered about 90% of the plasma cross-section, centered up and down respect to the device midplane.
+Two fast-framing digital cameras were employed, each capturing 121 212 frames/s yielding an interframe time of 8.25 μ s.
+The frame exposures used were 5-6 μ s.
+23 One of the cameras, a Phantom 7.3 from Vision Research, was used in a wide angle, fish-eye elevation view of the plasma which covered about 90% of the plasma cross section, centered up and down respect to the device midplane.
 Although no interference filter was used in the optical path of this camera, other experience shows that most of the emission recorded corresponds to deuterium line emission from the edge and scrape-off layer.